opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 # Learning Topology and Geometry

+Hello.

-A talk about a symbolic approach to AGI.
+I've come today to talk about a symbolic approach to AGI.

 ## Slide 1: A Lack of Topological and Geometric Awareness.

 Topology and stucture of 3D objects is a challenge for DL/NN Found on twitter recently:

-* Someone asked for DALL-E for a "coffee cup with hole" and got this.
+* Someone asked DALL-E for a "coffee cup with hole" and got this image.
-* Some unspecified AI measured a 5.2-meter-long cow.
+* Another unspecified AI measured a 5.2-meter-long cow.

 Conclude: AI can "see", it just doesn't "understand" what it sees.

-This talk proposes a step on the way to "understanding": tokenization + grammar.
+This talk proposes the next step on the way to "understanding": tokenization + grammar.

 ---------------